Sten Lundin: 750cc European Champion

 By the mid 1960s the heavier four-stroke motorcycles were being rendered obsolete by advances in two-stroke engine technology which made apparent the importance of lightness and agility in motocross racing. ČZ factory team rider Paul Friedrichs dominated the 1966 season by winning seven out of fourteen Grand Prix events, marking the first time a motorcycle powered by a two-stroke engine had won the premier 500cc division since the inception of the Motocross World Championships in 1957.

 Lundin believed that lighter motorcycles diminished the physical challenge of motocross and could ruin the sport, so he continued to advocate for the heavier four-stroke engined motorcycles.
 In an effort to preserve the larger four-stroke engined motorcycles, the FIM created an experimental class for machines of 501cc to 750cc engine displacement capacity.
 Lundin rode his Lito to win the inaugural 1967 FIM 750cc Motocross European Cup however, the race series was abandoned after the 1969 season due to the increasing popularity of the easier-to-ride lightweight two-stroke motorcycles.

 Motocross career overview

 Lundin won 25 individual heat races and 24 Grand Prix victories during his world championship racing career.
-Along with his two 500cc World Championships (1959, 1961), he was a three-time 500cc Swedish motocross national champion (1955, 1958, 1961).
+Along with his two 500cc World Championships (1959, 1961), he won three 500cc Swedish Motocross Championships (1955, 1958, 1961).
 Lundin was named a member of the Swedish Motocross des Nations team for 11 consecutive years between 1955 and 1965.
 He took part in four Swedish Motocross des Nations victories (1955, 1958, 1961, 1962) and was the top individual points scorer at the 1963 Motocross des Nations event.